 From here we will deliver a dissemination programme that ensures widespread impact from the research.
 We are committed to ensuring that the outcomes of our research have impact in the context of policy-making and clinical practice, and address relevant questions and uncertainties in order that they might inform real-world decisions about which services to commission and to whom to offer them.
 Bokyo and colleagues also point to a number of approaches (e.g. internet based; face to face methods) that could be tailored to health and third sector and other relevant providers and build on a recent PreVAiL review of interventions to mobilise family violence evidence: they found that using a variety of strategies can be effective, at least in the short-term.
 The specific context of sexual violence in England would need to be considered.
-Section 6 sets out our planned outputs and dissemination plan and we will draw on and provide messages about sexual violence and its impact on health, the impact of different interventions for SARCs that will be useful to stakeholders in different decision-making contexts.
+Section 6 sets out our planned outputs and dissemination plan and we will draw on and provide messages about sexual violence and its impact on health, the impact of different interventions and models of care on health and cost outcomes, and put forward user-centred [24] recommendations for SARCs that will be useful to stakeholders in different decision-making contexts.
 The final conference will mark the end of the project and showcase our findings.